 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and follow the requirements of the Securities and Exchange Commission ("SEC") for interim reporting.
 As permitted under those rules, certain footnotes or other financial information that are normally required by U.S. GAAP can be condensed or omitted.
-These condensed consolidated financial statements have been prepared on the same basis as the Company's annual consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016, and, in the opinion of management, reflect all adjustments, consisting only of normal recurring adjustments, which are necessary for a fair statement of the Company's consolidated financial information.
-The results of operations for the nine-month period ended September 30, 2017 are not necessarily indicative of the results to be expected for the full year or any other future period.
-The condensed consolidated balance sheet as of December 31, 2016 has been derived from audited consolidated financial statements at that date but does not include all of the information required by U.S. GAAP for complete consolidated financial statements.
+These condensed consolidated financial statements have been prepared on the same basis as the Company's annual consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017, except that the presentation of total cash, cash equivalents and restricted cash has been conformed to current period presentation.
+In the opinion of management, the condensed consolidated financial statements reflect all adjustments, consisting only of normal recurring adjustments, which are necessary for a fair statement of the Company's consolidated financial information.
+The results of operations for the nine-month period ended September 30, 2018 are not necessarily indicative of the results to be expected for the full year or any other future period.
+The condensed consolidated balance sheet as of December 31, 2017 has been derived from audited consolidated financial statements at that date but does not include all of the information required by U.S. GAAP for complete consolidated financial statements.